MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development

-Mobile app development \emph{introduces additional challenges} not represented in current benchmarks, including framework-specific architectures, complex build systems, and coordination across heterogeneous artifacts such as source code, resources, and configuration files.
-Mobile app development spans Android, iOS, and cross-platform frameworks such as React Native~\cite{facebook2015reactnative} and Flutter~\cite{google2018flutter}.
-Prior research in mobile apps has focused on analysis and testing tools, such as FlowDroid~\cite{arzt2014flowdroid}, CarCompat~\cite{fakorede2025autocomply}, and DroidBot~\cite{li2017droidbot}, while benchmarks for evaluating AI-assisted issue resolution remain \emph{largely unexplored}.
+Mobile app development \emph{introduces additional challenges} not represented in current benchmarks, including framework-specific constraints, complex build systems, and coordination across heterogeneous artifacts such as source code, resources, and configuration files.
+Mobile app development spans Android, iOS, and cross-platform frameworks such as React Native~\citep{facebook2015reactnative} and Flutter~\citep{google2018flutter}.
+Prior research in mobile apps has focused on static analysis and testing tools such as FlowDroid~\citep{arzt2014flowdroid}, AutoComply~\citep{fakorede2025autocomply}, and DroidBot~\citep{li2017droidbot}.
+More recently, LLM-based approaches have targeted mobile UI task automation~\citep{wen2024autodroid} and mobile agent evaluation~\citep{deng2024mobilebench}, while benchmarks for evaluating AI-assisted \emph{code issue resolution} in mobile repositories remain \emph{largely unexplored}.

-{\benchmark} addresses this gap by introducing a benchmark of 384 issue-resolution tasks from 18 production mobile repositories spanning Android (Java/Kotlin), React-Native, and Flutter.
-By focusing on mobile apps and their heterogeneous project artifacts and build environments, {\benchmark} complements existing repository-level benchmarks and broadens evaluation for AI-assisted software engineering systems.
+{\benchmark} addresses this gap by targeting production mobile app repositories with heterogeneous build environments and multi-artifact fixes, complementing existing library-centric benchmarks and broadening evaluation for AI-assisted software engineering systems.
+A detailed comparison of {\benchmark} with existing issue-resolution benchmarks, including patch complexity analysis and per-repository statistics, is provided in Appendix~\ref{sec:benchmarks-comparison}.